madblocks/ATC/README.md

 # ATC
 Antique Tool Collector

 At it's core, ATC will be an app to catalogue antique tools and allow users to create and share collections.
-Due to the lack of any existing difinitive lists the catalogue will have to be a user created or simple wiki.

 ## Goals

 Main
-- Create a functioning mobile-first wiki type catalogue of antique tools for reference in creating and sharing user collections.
+- Create a responsive wiki type catalogue of antique tools for reference in creating and sharing user collections.

 Additional
 - Trading/Selling